SAFE-Stack/docs/docs/recipes/ui/add-fontawesome.md

 # How Do I Use FontAwesome?
-[FontAwesome](https://fontawesome.com/) is the most popular icon set out there and will provide you a handful of free icons as well as a multitude of premium icons.
+[FontAwesome](https://fontawesome.com/) is the most popular icon set out there and will provide you with a handful of free icons as well as a multitude of premium icons.
 The standard SAFE template has out-of-the-box support for FontAwesome.
 You can just start using it in your Client code like so:
 ```fsharp
 open Fable.FontAwesome